bluzi/travis-buddy/README.md

 ```

 #### Disable success message
-If you only want TravisBuddy to create comments when the tests fails, add `on_success: never` to the notifications node, like that:
+If you only want TravisBuddy to create comments when the tests fails, add `on_success: never` to the notifications node, like this:
 ```yml
 notifications:
     webhooks: https://www.travisbuddy.com/